taiyo-s/Boggle-Solver/README.md

 1. [Download](https://github.com/taiyo-s/Boggle-Solver) the Github Repo

-2. For Windows: Simply double click "runwindows.exe"
+2. For Windows: Simply double click "getValidWordswin.exe"
-For Mac: double click "runmac.command"
+For Mac: double click "getValidWordsmac.command"

 3. Wait for "Enter Board Here" and then input in the board from left to right: